semasuka/blog/_posts/2020-09-19-numpy-exercises-part-3.md

 Welcome back, folks!
 This post is the last in the series of NumPy exercises.
 In this post, we will see intermediate and advanced level exercises.
-Remember, the more you practice, the more you will understand NumPy and will use it with ease in your ML projects.
+Remember, the more you practice, the more you will understand NumPy and will use it with ease in your ML projects.<!-- more -->

 Let's now start by importing the NumPy as usual.